triggermesh/docs/docs/guides/writingafilter.md

 !!!
 Info "Prerequisites"
     You need a working TriggerMesh platform installation.
 See the [installation steps](installation.md).
     You can verify that the API is available with the following command:

     ```console
     $ kubectl get crd|grep filters.routing
       filters.routing.triggermesh.io                       2021-10-06T09:01:33Z
     ```

-To demonstrate filtering in TriggerMesh we are going to setup the event flow depicted in the diagram below.
-Two sources of kind `PingSource` are going to send events on a schedule, those events will get filtered an only the one who pass the filter will get displayed on the final event target.
-The final target is the [Sockeye application](https://github.com/n3wscott/sockeye), a microservice with displays the content of a [CloudEvent](https://cloudevents.io/).
+To demonstrate filtering in TriggerMesh we are going to create the event flow depicted in the diagram below.
+Two sources of kind `PingSource` will send events on a repeating schedule, and only the events which pass the filter will be displayed on the final event target.
+The target is the [Sockeye application](https://github.com/n3wscott/sockeye), a microservice which displays the content of a [CloudEvent](https://cloudevents.io/).

 ![](../assets/images/filter-diagram.png)

 Let's create all the required objects:

-- [x] The sockeye target which serves as an event display.
+- [x] The `sockeye` target which serves as an event display.
-- [x] The two `PingSource` to produce events.
+- [x] Two `PingSource` to produce events.
-- [x] The `Filter` to discard or not incoming events.
+- [x] The `Filter` to discard unwanted events.

 ## Event display

-First of all, we need to have a tool to see filtering results.
+First we need to have a tool to see our filter results.
 Create a `sockeye` service by saving the following YAML manifest in a file called `sockeye.yaml` and applying it to your Kubernetes cluster:

 ```yaml